ggonnella/fastsubtrees/docs/paper.md

 An alternative to the use of _fastsubtrees_ is to store the tree data in a SQL database and extract subtrees using hierarchical SQL queries.
-We implemented this solution in the script _ntmirror-extract-subtree_ based on SQLAlchemy and MariaDB version 10.6.8 as relational database management system.
+We implemented this solution in _ntmirror_: the dump data is loaded into a MariaDB database (version 10.6.8) and the script _ntmirror-extract-subtree_, based on SQLAlchemy allows to extract a subtree using SQL.

 To select subtrees of different sizes for the benchmarks, we started from the taxonomy ID of _Escherichia coli_ K12 MG1655 (511145) and climbed up the